 The outside diameter, D0 = Di + Total thickness

-Download excel based calculator for pressure vessel design to calculate internal and external pressure, cylindrical and conical shape shell and dish of a pressure vessel.
+Download excel based calculator for pressure vessel design to calculate internal and external pressure, cylindrical and conical shape shell and the dish of a pressure vessel.

 - Calculation methods: